 In big projects that use Make, it can be hard to examine how a make build is working and to diagnose a build problem.
 Imagine my joy when I finally discovered ReMake.
-This is a debugger, you heard it right, built off a version of GNU Make.
+This is a debugger built off a version of GNU Make.
 It essentially allows you to step through a make build just like you would step through a program using GDB and examine state at any point in time.

 $ sudo apt install remake

 $ remake $ remake some_target